 5. Proteins and Proteins

 If you want to lose weight, add more proteins to your diet as protein takes more time and energy to break down in the body.
 You can include snacks and seeds instead of chips or you can opt for a healthier source of protein from Truweight’s wide range of products.
 For example, shake-a-day, a whey protein drink that you can make into a fruit pudding or quinoa can be eaten instead of rice.

 6. Going the milky way

 Dairy products are the best source of calcium that is essential for healthy bones and is also necessary for regulating muscle contraction.
 If your calcium intake is inadequate, you might suffer from osteoporosis and various bone diseases.
 Dairy products that are rich in calcium are low-fat yogurt, cottage cheese, and milk.
-If you are a person who dislikes dairy products then, have these dairy free calcium supplements for your diet.
+If you are a person who dislikes dairy products then, have these dairy-free calcium supplements for your diet.

 7. Carbs for energy

 It is wise to choose the required amount of carbs needed for the body.
 Most of the carbohydrates are present in plant foods like pulses, cereals, and millets.
-Your diet should mainly consist of complex carbohydrates such as whole grains, brown rice, oats, lentils, fruits, and veggies.
+Your healthy diet chart should mainly consist of complex carbohydrates such as whole grains, brown rice, oats, lentils, fruits, and veggies.
 They are also rich in fiber which keeps you feeling fuller for a longer period of time.

 8. Too much fat is bad fat